 Welcome to our policies page.
 If we do not explain a policy clearly, feel free to contact us for more information

 Payment is due at the time of your appointment.
-We accept cash, check, credit card, and Venmo.
+We accept cash, check, and credit card.
 Future sessions cannot be booked if there is an outstanding balance on your account.

 Cancellation/No Show Policy